-4. Result and Discussion.
+5. Result and Discussion.
 The use of webscraping for labeling really speeds up and simplifies the task, both for labeling name compounds and for the status of anticancer compounds or not.
 The data sample contains anticancer and non-anticancer chemical compounds, detected from the early retention time.
 All the anticancer compounds appear as it is shown in Figure 5.
 It can be seen that many anticancer compounds were detected at the early retention time.
 However, not many were detected at the end of the retention time.

 Algorithm 2 is used to identify anticancer compounds and successfully identify anticancer compounds contained in the data sample.
-After the algorithm was run, the results showed the 10 most identified anticancer compound in Table 1.
-It has been sorted from
+After the algorithm was run, the results

-FIGURE 5. (color online) Anticancer compounds from sample based on m/z
+Figure 5. (color online) Anticancer compounds from sample based on $\mathrm{m/z}$